Cloud Security Shared Responsibility Model

 Some organizations use the provider's audit report as an excuse to skip their own security work.
 They say "we use AWS and AWS has a SOC 2 report so we're secure."
 That's not how shared responsibility works.
 The provider's audit proves they're doing their job.
 You still have to do yours.

 But the cost of a breach is exponentially higher.
+The Ponemon Institute's 2024 Cost of a Data Breach report puts the average cost at $4.88 million — and that figure rises significantly for organizations in regulated industries.
 A breach means lost data, disrupted operations, regulatory fines, reputational damage, legal liability.
-A breach costs far more than the security controls you should have had in place.
 The math is clear.
 But organizations often operate as if breach is hypothetical and cost is immediate, so they underinvest in security.

 The shared responsibility model is explicit: you have responsibilities.
 Meeting those responsibilities costs money and effort.
 Not meeting them creates risk that becomes very real when something goes wrong.
 The question isn't whether to spend on security.
 It's whether to spend on prevention or pay for breach recovery.